 Why is Tammy Edwards business called Tuckfields?

 Allan was very well known in the conveyancing industry.
-He was the man who wore a tweed hat to the Lands Titles Office settlements room every day.
-He had a quiet demeanor and did not cause a fuss in our industry.
+He was known as “the man who wore a tweed hat” to the Lands Titles Office settlements’ room every day.
+He had a quiet demeanor and did not cause a fuss within the industry.
 He just simply got on with it.

-And what is Allan Tuckfield up to now?
+What is Allan Tuckfield up to now?

 If you know someone buying or selling that could do with some good old-fashioned service, feel free to contact our office.
 We would love to help.

 Please note that the information contained in this article is of a general nature only and does not constitute legal advice.
 Tuckfields does not take responsibility for any errors or omissions obtained from the use of this information.